Skip to Content

 Support is allowed only at the tolerated checkpoints.
 No pacer allowed.

-🎯 Pak Kung Au.
-Regular buses from/to Tung Chung or Mui Wo.
+🎯 Pak Kung Au - Regular buses from Tung Chung and Mui Wo.
+Buses: 3M/11/11A/11R/23/A35/N35/X11R; bus station name: Pak Kung Au

-Dogs and Buffalos
+Dogs and Water Buffalo

-Dogs and Buffalos
+Dogs and Water Buffalo

 There are two locations you need to be aware of the village dogs 🐕 that could show an aggressive behaviour within their territory, especially at night.